Group Policy management template updates for XenApp and XenDesktop

 - A source for creating your own policies and templates to share between Sites.

-- A reference for easier comparison of results between deployments as you will be able to quote the results, for example, “…when using Citrix template x or y…”
+- A reference for easier comparison of results between deployments as you are able to quote the results, for example, “…when using Citrix template x or y…”

 - A method for communicating policies with Citrix Support or trusted third parties by importing or exporting templates.